benwhut/Web3QueryContractPython/README.md

 # Web3QueryContractPython
-Simple example of how to dynamically query read/write functions for a given Smart Contract with just the contract address (no ABI necessary) using Web3 in Python.
+Simple example of how to dynamically query read/write functions for a given Smart Contract using just the contract address (no ABI necessary) using Web3 in Python.

 1. Create Python virtual environment (optional)
 `python -m venv venv`